alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 This knowledge helps us to understand the *measurement uncertainties* much better.
 For instance, we saw how does the runtime characteristics affect our measurement result.

 Does that mean we did consider everything in our example?
 Absolutely not!
 That was only the compiler effect.
 We didn't consider the GC effect on both Golang and Java.
-Golang does not need that much of a warm up but the underlying machine does!
+Golang does not need that much of a warmup but the underlying machine does!
 We did run both the server and benchmarks on the same machine.
-Therefore competing resources (CPU, RAM, FDs, etc.) on the client and server-side affect the result.
+Therefore competing resources (CPU, RAM, FDs, etc.) on the client and server-side might affect the result.
 This list goes on and on!

 The bottom line, **there is no such thing as absolute and infinite precision.
 There's only the precision that we'll be happy with!**